CI-Connect/unit-tests/README.md

 ----------------------
 The following tests ensure that users can submit jobs to the respective campus clusters (e.g. Duke University's Blue Devil cluster).

 duke_bluedevil.t - Unit test checking that users can submit jobs to Duke University's Blue Devil cluster.
-The complete Jenkins build information for the test can be found at http://build.ci-connect.net:8080/job/Duke_Connect_Tests/job/Duke_BlueDevilCluster/
+The complete Jenkins build information for the test can be found [here](http://build.ci-connect.net:8080/job/Duke_Connect_Tests/job/Duke_BlueDevilCluster/).

 syracuse.t - Unit test checking that users can submit jobs to Syracuse University's cluster.
-The complete Jenkins build information for the test can be found at http://build.ci-connect.net:8080/job/OSG_Connect_Tests/job/Syracuse_Test/
+The complete Jenkins build information for the test can be found [here](http://build.ci-connect.net:8080/job/OSG_Connect_Tests/job/Syracuse_Test/).